Global - China selloff sparks gloomy 2016 start for stocks

 Rising tensions in the Middle East also increased demand for safe-haven assets.
 Crude prices rose above $38 a barrel at one point as some speculated a breakdown in diplomatic ties between Saudi Arabia and Iran could result in reduced oil supplies.

-But crude later retreated on worries that the weak Chinese data could portend slower worldwide growth, which also hurt Wall Street and sent key stock indexes more than 1 percent lower.
+But crude later retreated on worries that the weak Chinese data could portend slower worldwide growth, which also hurt Wall Street and sent key stock indexes down more than 2 percent.

-The S&P 500 and Nasdaq posted their worst start to a year since 2001, while it was the worst for the Dow since 2008.

 The selloff in China triggered a circuit-breaker that suspended equities trading nationwide for the first time and put at risk months of regulatory work to restore market stability.

-In the United States, the iShares China large-cap ETF (FXI) fell 3.2 percent, its biggest single-day slide since September.
+In the United States, the iShares China large-cap ETF (FXI) fell 3.57 percent, its biggest single-day slide since a 4.5-percent drop in September.

 "The China 7-percent drop last night and the close of the market, along with Saudi Arabia, are causing investors to rethink to their growth estimates and the geopolitical risk that's really out there," Mendelsohn said.